-Figure 2: Development of recovery rates at stage 1 (grams of refrigerant and oil per appliance) and stage 2 (grams of propellant per kilogram of insulation foam).
+Figure 2: Development of recovery rates at stage 1 (grams of refrigerant and oil per appliance) and stage 2

 The following hurdles have to be overcome at stage 1 (100-appliance test):

 - The refrigerant must be separated from the compressor oil. - The amount of refrigerant extracted must be at least 90 per cent of the expected amount. - The halogen content in the extracted compressor oil must be under 0.2 per cent. - The maximum amount of oil remaining in the compressor directly after the extraction process must not exceed 15 grams per compressor.